a

 Christopher Sandiford

-Over the past few years we’ve had a number of alumni return to give back to their former school, some of these include Bridget Hustwaite (radio presenter and author), Paul Wiltshire (founder and CEO of SongTradr), Aaron Glenane (Hollywood actor), Mardi Featherston (artist), Mark Middleton (founder and CEO Icon Group), Megan May (osteopath), Andy Anderson (entrepreneur), Dan Kerby (international drummer), Remi Bilson (lawyer), Christopher Sandiford (environmental scientist), Rachel Tallent (athlete and psychologist), Dylan Burns (AFL photographer), Meason Camille (NBA 2K player), Chris Hardy (paediatric doctor) and the Nunn brothers (Chris, Michael, Aaron and Mark).
+Over the past few years we’ve had many alumni return to give back to their former school, some of these include Bridget Hustwaite (radio presenter and author), Paul Wiltshire (founder and CEO of SongTradr), Aaron Glenane (Hollywood actor), Mardi Featherston (artist), Mark Middleton (founder and CEO Icon Group), Megan May (osteopath), Andy Anderson (entrepreneur), Dan Kerby (international drummer), Remi Bilson (lawyer), Christopher Sandiford (environmental scientist), Rachel Tallent (athlete and psychologist), Dylan Burns (AFL photographer), Meason Camille (NBA 2K player), Chris Hardy (paediatric doctor), the Nunn brothers: Chris (electrician), Michael (chef), Aaron (AFL Operations) and Mark (developer), Dave O’Neill (author), Jaimee Maika (Wing Commander), Sam Carr (strength and conditioning Coach) and Ilsa Wakeling (Victoria Police).
 If you’d love to return, fill in the form below.

 Where are they now?